achmadrizkin/go_learn_bug_report/README.md

 ## Make issues if u have error or bugs
 - Error response code details
-- 509: Data in server was null
+- 519: Data in server was null
 - 503: Token invalid
+- 900: Error from FRONT END (INTENT NULL)
+- 509: Token Invalid
+- 501: Token Invalid
--
+- 403: Secret